ghostunnel/ghostunnel/README.md

 Ghostunnel is tested with Go 1.6, and our integration test suite requires Python 3.5 with pyOpenSSL installed.

-### Launch (in server mode)
+### Server mode

-This is a short example for how to launch ghostunnel listening for incoming TLS connections on `localhost:8443` and forwarding them to `localhost:8080`.
-We assume that `server.p12` is a PKCS12 keystore with the certificate and private key for the server, and that `root.crt` contains your trusted root certificate(s).
+This is an example for how to launch ghostunnel in server mode, listening for incoming TLS connections on `localhost:8443` and forwarding them to `localhost:8080`.

-This example has been tested with OpenSSL 1.0.1.

 To set allowed clients, you must specify at least one of `--allow-all`, `--allow-cn`, `--allow-ou`, `--allow-dns-san`, or `--allow-ip-san`.
 It's